 1889: Death of her father Richard of a perforated ulcer.

-1901: Meets Eva Gore-Booth who was trying to encourage working women in Manchester to join the National Union of Women’s Suffrage Societies and is so impressed with her work that she joins the movement also, closely followed by her mother Emmeline Pankhurst and her sister Slyvia.
+1901: Christabel meets Eva Gore-Booth who was trying to encourage working women in Manchester to join the National Union of Women’s Suffrage Societies and is so impressed with her work that she joins the movement also, closely followed by her mother Emmeline Pankhurst and her sister Slyvia.

 1903: Foundation of the Women’s Social and Political Union (WSPU) in Manchester as a breakaway to the National Union of Women’s Suffrage Societies.

-1905: (October) Christabel Pankhurst and Annie Kenney are eventually jailed after being thrown out for disturbing a Liberal Party meeting and “assaulting” police officers.
+1905: Christabel Pankhurst and Annie Kenney are eventually jailed in October after being thrown out for disturbing a Liberal Party meeting and “assaulting” police officers.
 They refused to pay their fines.

-1906: Mother Emmeline Pankhust now organises the WSPU activities from London.
+1906: Her mother Emmeline Pankhust now organises the WSPU activities from London.
 Many marches and rallies are held and the Liberal Candidates are targeted during the elections.
 The women disturb Cabinet Meetings.
 The Daily Mail newspaper sneeringly described them as Suffragettes but the movement adopted the title with pride.

-1907: (13th February) Christabel amongst Suffragettes arrested in Parliament Square in London.
+1907: Christabel is amongst Suffragettes arrested in Parliament Square in London on 13th February.

 1908: Christabel Pankhurst becomes known as “Queen of the Mob” and makes protests at the Peckham By-Election.

 1909: Receives her third and last prison sentence, ten weeks in Holloway Women’s Prison after the so called “Rush Trial” at Bow Street in London.
 She becomes such a celebrity that she is sculpted for Madame Tussaud’s waxworks museum.

-1910: (18th November) Pankhurst’s and their followers try to get into the House of Commons to see the Prime Minister Herbert Asquith to protest against the dropping of the Conciliation Bill, which would have given votes to women.
+1910: The Pankhursts and their followers try to get into the House of Commons on 18th November to see the Prime Minister Herbert Asquith to protest against the dropping of the Conciliation Bill, which would have given votes to women.
 The meeting breaks out into a riot as the women charge police lines and over 100 are arrested.

 1912: The WPSU becomes increasingly more militant under the influence of Christabel who flees to Paris to avoid arrest, and arson attacks, window smashing and vandalising works of art take place.
 Emmeline is arrested twelve times during the year and serves a total of 30 days in jail.